by Terry Heick

 The humanities are interested in what is uniquely possible in each one of us, suggesting the work we might do, and the place we might do it in.
 How one can be ready for a career without being able to answer these kinds of questions isn’t clear.

 The ultimate distinction here then is one of affection and needs.
 Technology needs the humanities more than the reverse is true.
-By bridling technology’s reckless ambition, the humanities can let us prove—to ourselves—that we are not confused about what we are becoming.
+By bridling technology’s thoughtless ambition, the humanities can let us prove—to ourselves—that we are not confused about what we are slowly becoming.

 Another way to contextualize this age of information is as an age preceding one of wisdom or true community.
 Information has always existed.
-It now comes oddly packaged and fragmented and almost always out of context, search results 46 pages long.
+It now comes oddly packaged and fragmented–briefly in tweets or tags, or search results 46 pages long.
+This means it’s always out of context.
+Properly applied humanities, then, provides that context.
+They can make information whole again, causing impatient would-be Googler’s to extend their thinking just a bit more.

 To refine their questions.